jhnbyrn/951-KLR-PAGES/klr_memory_map.md

 #### Transfer function

-I did some tests with some early KLRs I have (numbers #2 and #3).
+I did some tests with some early KLRs I have (which I have numbered #2 and #3).
 I used a Mityvac and checked the calibration against a modern MAP sensor, a MPX4250.

 Using KLR #3, we had 100kpa = 2.089v and 175kpa = ~3.87 (after correcting for the calibration of the mityvac based on the MPX4250) we can work out the slope and offset: